junjypark/SpLoc/README.md

 ## Installation
-To install the latest development builds directly from GitHub, run this:
+To install the latest development builds directly from GitHub, please run the followings:

 ```R
 if (!require("devtools"))